dendibakh/perf-ninja/GetStarted.md

 We encourage you to work on the lab assignment first, without watching the summary video.

-Every lab can be built and ran using the following commands:
+Every lab can be built and run using the following commands:
 ```
 cmake -E make_directory build
 cd build